 What parents need to know

-Parents need to know that this educational series -- which focuses on Crocodile Hunter Steve Irwin's daughter Bindi -- is a great choice for the whole family.
+Parents need to know that Bindi: The Jungle Girl -- which focuses on Crocodile Hunter Steve Irwin's daughter Bindi -- is a great choice for the whole family.
 The spunky young hostess is just as passionate about wildlife as her famous dad, and catchy song-and-dance numbers add to the learning in a fun, kid-friendly way.
 Viewers of all ages will come away with a new appreciation for nature's diversity and be reminded of the importance of preserving animals' natural habitats.